shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 - request parameter for min value (`'minSales'`)
 - request parameter for max value (`'maxSales'`)

-The `getActiveValues` function validates which value should be used for activeMin and activeMax parameter, by checking if the criteria class contains the `SalesCondition`.
+The `getActiveValues` function validates which value should be used for activeMin and activeMax parameters, by checking if the criteria class contains the `SalesCondition`.
-If the customer uses the new range slider for sales, the request contains the `minSales` and `maxSales` parameter which handled by the new `CriteriaRequestHandler`, which adds a `SalesCondition` with the provided data:
+If the customer uses the new range slider for sales, the request will contain the `minSales` and `maxSales` parameters, which are handled by the new `CriteriaRequestHandler` by adding a `SalesCondition` with the provided data:

 ```php
 $minSales = $request->getParam('minSales', null);
 $maxSales = $request->getParam('maxSales', null);